michaelyatco/choredoor/ChoreDoorIntro.md

 `#id { property: value;}`
 `cursor: pointer;`

-3. [ ] Now we have a pointer that hover overs our closed door image, but it's the JavaScript that brings our image to life!
+3. [ ] Now we have a pointer that hovers over our closed door image, but it's the JavaScript that brings our image to life!
 Between the `<script>``</script>` create a global variable called `doorImage1` that accepts `door1` as its value.

     >Hint - Use the DOM method: `document.getElementById('id')`